a-project-x/Prompt-Systems-and-Frameworks/Marketing and Copywriting/High_Conversion_MLS.md

-Lifestyle Narrative Framework
+The High-Conversion MLS

 Overview

-A real estate copywriting system designed to transform property features into lifestyle-driven narratives that help buyers imagine living in the space.
+A real estate copywriting system designed to transform property listings into lifestyle-driven narratives that help buyers imagine themselves living in the space.

-Instead of listing features, the framework focuses on experiences, atmosphere, and emotional connection.
+Rather than focusing solely on features, the framework emphasizes atmosphere, daily experiences, and emotional connection.